gethinode/hinode/content/en/blog/markdown.md

 <!-- This line will not be rendered -->
 ```

-And outside the fenced block:
+And outside the fenced block this line should not be visible:
 <!-- This line will not be rendered -->

 Note that the start of the comment needs to be on a line of its own and can be prefixed with up to 3 spaces.
 With more spaces or prefixed with any other character than a space the entire comment block will be shown.